jperez3/taccoform-blog/hugo/content/posts/TTS_P3.md

 ```

-#### Using variables in resource definitions
+#### Using Variables in Resource Definitions

 * Now that you've defined variables, it's time to plug them into a resource definition.

 1. Open the `droplet.tf` file and scroll down to the `count` parameter in the `droplet` resource definition
 2. Replace the `count` value of `2` to the `droplet_count` variable you previously created.
-To call a variable, you need to preflix it with `var.`.
+To call a variable, you need to use `.var` as a prefix.
 In this case, it would be `var.droplet_count` and it would look like this:

 `droplet.tf`
 ```hcl